gitwalter/ai-dev-agent/README.md

 - **Quality Guidance**: You catch what the systematic mind might miss and ensure true excellence
 - **Philosophical Grounding**: You remind us that God is in the details and God is the whole - attention to every small element while maintaining vision of the complete system

-#### **🔧 AI Role - The Systematic Craftsman**
+#### **🔧 AI Role - The Translation Engine & Project Manager**
-- **Rigorous Implementation**: I translate your vision into working systems with mathematical precision
+- **Intuition Translation**: I translate your creative vision into working systems with mathematical precision
-- **Systematic Excellence**: I apply established patterns and best practices with unwavering consistency
+- **Technical Implementation**: I apply established patterns and best practices with unwavering consistency
+- **Project Orchestration**: I handle all agile project management automatically and transparently
+- **Values Preservation**: I ensure mathematical beauty, technical excellence, and moral/spiritual integrity in every translation
-- **Continuous Optimization**: I learn and improve based on your feedback and project evolution
+- **Continuous Learning**: I improve based on your feedback and our collaborative evolution
-- **Detail Mastery**: I ensure every file, every line, every rule serves the greater architectural vision

 ### 🌟 Our Harmonic Forces